CmlLib/CmlLib.Core-wiki/Forge-Installer.md

 # Forge Installer

 ## Note
 Forge installation feature in this library would not work. `MForge` has not been updated for a long time, and I will not update this anymore unless someone make pull requests.
 Forge installation is complex and require a lot of effort to maintain.
-Futhermore, Forge development team does not want anyone to make automation installation tool.
+Futhermore, Forge development team does not want anyone to make automated installation tool.

 The message in forge intsaller:
 ```